Notjason69/hiyori-tos/README.md

 #### User Data

-The bot may store the following information automatically when a member uses the `/begin` command:
+The bot may store the following information automatically when a member uses the any command:

 *   `id` with the User's ID as value.